-For the year ended December 31, 2020 and 2019, the annual money-weighted rate of return on investments, net of investment expense, was 13.40% and 19.55%, respectively.
+For the years ended December 31, 2021 and 2020, the annual money-weighted rate of return on investments, net of investment expense, was 13.10% and 13.40%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.